NASA-DEVELOP/VOCAL/README.md

     - [ ] Utilizing MATPLOTLIB functions
   - [ ] Exporting Functions
 - [ ] Set up Tutorial Function
+- [ ] Populate github wiki
+- [ ] Move buttons to new child window
+- [ ] Refactor use of Tkinter panes because of the introduction of the new child window
-- [ ] Determine which functions/variables above should be private and which should be public
+- [ x ] Determine which functions/variables above should be private and which should be public
 - [ ] Streamline method of adding new plot types
 - [ ] Add native ccplot functionality
   - [ ] including ability to manipulate the production of plots to a finer extent than current